jonycmtt/arwithlpd/README.md

-I am a Front-end Software Engineer with experience in developing user-friendly web applications and websites.
-Specialized in React and Angular, I have a passion for building interactive UI's that make the user experience more enjoyable and intuitive.
-I am also well-versed in HTML, CSS, and JavaScript, and have a good understanding of UX/UI principles.
-With my strong background in software engineering, I am confident I can deliver the best results for any project.
+Creative and detail-oriented UI/UX designer and frontend software engineer with 2+ years of experience.
+Proficient in React and Angular, with a strong foundation in HTML, CSS, and JavaScript.
+Skilled in creating intuitive and visually appealing user interfaces for web applications.
+Experienced in collaborating with cross-functional teams to deliver successful projects.

 :coffee: &emsp;Connect with me!